Original Six: End of era

-As the more conservative owners left the NHL, a younger guard that was more receptive to expansion came into the league.
-By 1963, when the Rangers governor, William M. Jennings, first introduced to his peers the idea of expanding the NHL, Major League Baseball and the National Football League were adding teams, and the American Football League was becoming an attractive alternative to the NFL.
-Jennings proposed for the NHL to add two new teams on the American West Coast for the 1964–65 season and based his argument on concerns that the Western Hockey League intended to operate as a major league in the near future and possibly to compete against the NHL for talent.
+As the more conservative owners left the NHL, a younger guard that was more receptive to expansion entered the league.
+By 1963, when Rangers governor William M. Jennings first introduced to his peers the idea of expanding the NHL, Major League Baseball (MLB) and the National Football League (NFL) were adding teams, and the American Football League (AFL) was becoming an attractive alternative to the NFL.
+Jennings proposed the NHL add two new teams on the American West Coast for the 1964–65 season, and based his argument on concerns that the Western Hockey League (WHL) intended to operate as a major league in the near future and possibly compete against the NHL for talent.
 He also hoped that a West Coast presence would make the NHL truly national and improve the league's chances of returning to national television in the United States (its broadcast deal with CBS had expired in 1960).
 While the governors did not agree to Jennings' proposal, the topic of expansion arose every time that the owners met from then on.
-In 1965, the league decided to double in size by adding six teams, and in February 1966, expansion franchises were awarded to Los Angeles, Minnesota, Philadelphia, Pittsburgh, St. Louis, and the San Francisco-Oakland area.
+In 1965, the league decided to double in size by adding six teams, and in February 1966, expansion franchises were awarded to Los Angeles, Minnesota, Philadelphia, Pittsburgh, St. Louis, and the San Francisco–Oakland area.
 The six new clubs would begin play in the 1967–68 season.
-Thus, with Toronto's six-game victory over Montreal in the 1967 Stanley Cup Finals, the Original Six era came to a close.
+Thus, with Toronto's six-game victory over Montreal in the 1967 Stanley Cup Final, the Original Six era came to a close.

-The first dozen seasons (1967–68 to 1978–79) of the Expansion Era saw the continued dominance by Original Six teams, including the Bobby Orr-led Bruins in the early 1970s and the Canadiens' dynasty at the end of that decade.
+The first dozen seasons (1967–68 to 1978–79) of the expansion era saw the continued dominance by Original Six teams, including the Bobby Orr-led Bruins in the early 1970s and the Canadiens' dynasty at the end of that decade.
 The expansion teams, by comparison, were not as dominant during that same time period.
-During those dozen seasons, only one expansion team hoisted the Cup (the Philadelphia Flyers, in 1974 and 1975), and only one Stanley Cup Finals series featured two expansion teams (the Flyers' 1975 win over the Buffalo Sabres).
-By the early 1980s, after further expansion, a merger with the WHA, and changes in conference/division alignment and playoff structure, expansion teams began reaching clear parity with the Original Six.
-Indeed, the 1979 Stanley Cup Finals between the Canadiens and Rangers would be the last Final featuring any Original Six team until 1986, when the Canadiens claimed the Cup, as well as the last all-Original Six Final until Chicago's win over Boston in 2013 (that playoff season featured all of the Original Six teams for the first time since 1996).
+During those dozen seasons, only one expansion team hoisted the Cup, the Philadelphia Flyers (in 1974 and 1975), and only one Stanley Cup Final series featured two expansion teams (the Flyers' 1975 win over the Buffalo Sabres).
+By the early 1980s, after further expansion, a merger with the World Hockey Association (WHA), and changes in conference/division alignment and playoff structure, expansion teams began reaching clear parity with the Original Six.
+Indeed, the 1979 Stanley Cup Final between the Canadiens and Rangers would be the last Finals featuring any Original Six team until 1986, when the Canadiens claimed the Cup, as well as the last all-Original Six Final until Chicago's win over Boston in 2013 (that playoff season featured all of the Original Six teams for the first time since 1995–96).